 The Atomic supplies run on about half as much electricity and produce about half as much heat compared to the original designs.
 They are also quieter and much easier to align.
 We put digital metering and adjustments on the front panel, and one Atomic replaces multiple supplies and changeover units.
 It looks cool— and it sounds better.
 But don’t take my word for it, ask Bob Clearmountain.
 He now has Atomics on all his desks—SSL 4000 and Neve 8068.

 My anxiety level—and my electric bill—are significantly lower now.
 I’m calling that a win.
 Norman likes to say that if your console is the heart of your studio, then the power supply is the heart of the console.
-I’m happy to have transplanted this into my mix room, and after 2-plus years of no worries, we’re bringing it to our fellow SSL, Neve, API, Harrison and other analog console owners.
+I’m happy to have transplanted this into my mix room, and after two-plus years of no worries, we’re bringing it to our fellow SSL, Neve, API, Harrison and other analog console owners.
 And this is just the beginning; we’re dedicated to making solutions—gear we actually need to make music better— and we have a few new things we’re working on that we think everyone who makes music is going to really love.
 Plus, Bob F**king Clearmountain!